 While many have bought a second home to benefit on the boom, they still had to made the required down payment.
-They have borrowed from family and friends, used credit cards and consumer loans to meet the down payment requirements.
+They have borrowed from family and friend, used credit cards, and used consumer loans to meet the down payment requirements.
 Therefore, even assuming there is some level of a housing bubble in China, it is substantially different from the housing bubble that plagued the U.S. and Europe.
 The residential mortgage debt remains relatively low.
 Chinese residential mortgage debt was 15% of GDP as of 2009, compared to 70.6% in the United States and even worse in Britain at 83.7%.
 The USA was even below Sweden and Netherlands.
 Because of the high down payments, people are not likely to just walk away from a mortgage.
-That is also culturally unacceptable in Asia.
+That is also culturally not acceptable in Asia.

-Since we have seen people using consumer loans to meet the down payments, this means defaults are more likely outside of the mortgage market.
-Western banks have not run into China's lending of real estate as Europeans were doing in the USA into 2007 eager to invest in mortgage backed securities.
+Since we have seen people using consumer loans to meet the down payments, this means default are more likely outside of the mortgage market.
+Western banks have not run into China lending of real estate as Europeans were doing in the USA into 2007 eager to invest in mortgage backed securities.
 In the case of China, the mortgage market is local.
-China's outstanding household debt stands at 44.4% of China's GDP, which is far less that the ratios in Europe (87%), Britain (79%), or in the United States (62%).
+China's household debt outstanding stands at 44.4% of China's GDP, which is far less that the ratios in Europe which is 87% in Britain, 79% in the United States, and 62% in Japan.

-So once again, the underlying facts just do not support the same outcome.
-China is not one huge real estate bubble just because everyone saw that in the West during 2007-2009.
+So once again, the talk that China is one huge real estate bubble because everyone saw that in the West 2007-2009, the underlying facts just do not support the same outcome.
 Yes, there will be a crash.
 However, this will be far more moderate than what we have seen in the West.